mlflow/mlflow/docs/source/projects.rst

 To see it in action, you can use the `Docker example <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ just changing the values in ``kubernetes_env`` section of MLproject file.

+If you need more control over Job specification, you can pass ``--kube-job-template`` parameter in CLI pointing to a file where your job specification can be found.

 Iterating Quickly
 -----------------